Terrestrial Resources Technician

 - Other duties as assigned

-- Enrolled in University or College with focus in environmental science, Biology/Ecology-related studies
+- Enrolled or graduated from University or College program with focus in environmental science or Biology/Ecology-related studies

 - Good flora and fauna identification skills